St. Peter's College, Colombo: Battle of the Saints

-The Battle of the Saints is the annual cricket encounter between St. Peter's College, Colombo and St Joseph's College, Colombo commonly known as the College "Big Match".
-This consists of a two-day match and a limited-over encounter.
+The Battle of the Saints is the annual cricket encounter between St. Peter's College, Colombo and St Joseph's College, Colombo commonly known as the college "Big Match".
+This consists of a three -day match and a limited-over encounter.

 St. Peter’s Sports Centre

 St. Peter's Sports Centre is an indoor sports complex that is built alongside the extended duplication road.
 This is a four-storey multipurpose sports complex consisting of four Badminton courts, a Basketball court and a concert hall which can accommodate roughly 1500 persons.